Legal Advice for Compensation Insurance Claims & TPD Payouts

 After a car accident, there can be numerous hazards to your well-being, especially when the collision is on a busy road or intersection.
 Here are the steps to move your vehicle to a safe location:.

-Before moving your motor vehicle, check that there are hazards present, such as:
+Before moving, check that there are no hazards present, such as:

 • Leaking fluids